-- Grate cheese instead of slicing it as it will spread across a dish more easily and you can use less. - Replace cream cheese with lower fat cream cheese. - Use strongly flavoured cheeses like mature cheddar or blue cheese in savoury dishes - you can use less and still get all the flavour. - If you don't like the strong taste of such cheeses simply use lower fat alternatives of your favourites.
+- Use strongly flavoured cheeses like mature cheddar or blue cheese in savoury dishes - you can use less and still get all the flavour. - If you don't like the strong taste of such cheeses simply use lower fat varieties of your favourites where possible. - Grate cheese instead of slicing as it will spread across a dish more easily and you can use less - Replace cream cheese with lower fat varieties where possible.